gabrielmirea/Proiect-Final-Testare-Manuala/Manual_Testing_Project_For_<Application_Name>.md

 Test cases are executed on the created test Cycle summary: Magazin apicol

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: **(inserati aici fisierul cu bug-urile pe care le-ati identificat)**
+The complete bug reports can be found here: (https://github.com/gabrielmirea/Proiect-Final-Testare-Manuala/blob/main/Bugs%20report.doc)

 The following is a summary of the bugs that have been found **(inserati o lista cu titlurile bug-urilor identificate impreuna cu prioritatea si severitatea fiecaruia)**